csula-students/beautiful-data-project-dream/syllabus.md

 **Objectives**

-The primary goal for Data Science class is to collect, store, analyze and visualize data for answering *the third order of knowledge*.
+The primary goal for this Data Science class is to collect (acquire), store, analyze and visualize data for answering questions pertaining to *the third order of knowledge*.

 Students will perform programming parts throughout the quarter to finish the final course project.

 **Expectations**

 We expect students to have strong Java programming background with some Python programming experience.

 Moreover, we expect students to spend large amount of time learning new tools and coding outside of course schedule.

+Finally, the programming assignments are non-trivial for a number of reasons, students are expected to understand and develop programs that have varying algorithmic complexities.
+To this end, leaving the homework assignments to the last minute is a surefire way to *not* pass the course.

 ## Logistic